CSeddonPersonal/TestforBPP/README.md

 Customer retention is a critical challenge across many industries, particularly telecommunications where acquiring a new customer is generally more expensive than retaining an existing one.

-This project uses machine learning techniques to identify customers who are likely to leave a telecommunications provider ("churn").
+This project uses machine learning techniques to identify customers who are likely to leave a telecommunications provider (churn).
 The objective was to build and evaluate predictive models capable of identifying at-risk customers and to understand which customer characteristics are most strongly associated with churn behaviour.

 ---